-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson and Ethan Crowley of Asia Desk.

 Where to Stay and Eat

 Mandarin Oriental Bangkok.
 This is without a doubt one of the finest hotels in Asia and the best value you will find at the luxury end of the spectrum—it may be expensive, but you get so much more here than you would for the same price in London, New York, or Tokyo.
-The service is better than in most top-notch European hotels, because the Mandarin Oriental pays well and retains talent; everyone from chambermaids to bellboys takes a lot of pride in the place.
-The hotel also has a great location right on the river (wherever you stay in Bangkok, make sure it’s on the Chao Phraya).
-The Superior rooms in the River Wing are just fine, but if you want the prime view, book one of the eight Staterooms, which face the river head on.
+The service is better than in most top-notch European hotels, because the Mandarin Oriental pays well and retains talent; everyone on the staff takes a lot of pride in the place.
+The hotel also has a great location right on the river (wherever you stay in Bangkok, make sure it’s on the Chao Phraya), and it has recently undergone a complete room renovation.
+The Deluxe rooms in the River Wing are just fine, but if you want the prime view, book one of the eight Staterooms, which face the river head-on.

 Restaurant the locals love

 Charin, a family-run restaurant on the river road from Chiang Mai to Chiang Rai, serves the best pies (yes, pies) you will ever taste.
 Owner Khun Charin, who is in her 90s, spent more than 20 years living in San Diego and developing her baking skills before returning to Thailand to open this place.
 All of her ingredients—including pumpkins for the absolute best pumpkin pie in the world—are organically grown in her garden.

 Khao soi is a simple northern Thai/Lao/Burmese curried chicken or beef soup with hearty noodles, coconut milk, and a rich depth of flavor.
 Be sure to throw in the deep-fried crispy egg noodles, pickled cabbage, and shallots, and squeeze a lime over it all.